Vision (Marvel Comics): 1990s

+2000s and 2010s

 A four-issue series, Avengers Icons: The Vision, was published in late 2002, written by Geoff Johns and penciled by Ivan Reis.
-The mini-series featured Vision meeting people related to Phineas T. Horton, the original Human Torch's creator.
+The mini-series featured Vision meeting people related to Phineas Horton, the original Human Torch's creator.
 Vision considered these people to now be his family.

 The story arc Avengers Disassembled featured the Vision being destroyed.
 The story included an explanation that he was damaged beyond repair.
 Soon afterward, the original Young Avengers series introduced a new Vision, whose personality was created by a combination of the synthezoid Vision's programming and mental engrams of the hero Iron Lad.
 It is later revealed that the Young Avengers members Wiccan and Speed are teenage reincarnations of Wanda and Vision's children Billy and Thomas, indicating they might have been real all along.

 The original android Vision is fully rebuilt and restored in The Avengers vol. 4 #19 in 2012 and once again becomes a regular star of the series.
 After the series is cancelled in 2013, Vision becomes the star of the series Avengers A.I. where he joins a team of fellow synthetic and cybernetically enhanced beings, including the cyborg Victor Mancha, another "son" of Ultron.

 Vision again appeared in a new 12-issue Vision series published from November 2015 to October 2016.
 The series featured him creating an android wife and two android children in another attempt to live a happy, family life in the suburbs.
 This attempt largely ends in failure.
 A later encounter with the Hulk leads to the Vision's destruction again in Avengers #685.
 He is later rebuilt but his core remains damaged, meaning he will eventually die.
 In Champions vol. 2 #22, Vision concludes life is meant to be finite.
 Later, Vision is fully healed due to the energies of the House of Ideas in Avengers No Road Home #9-10.